Yevgeny Kafelnikov: Career

 In his breakthrough year in 1994, Kafelnikov won three titles, reached the Hamburg Masters final and beat world top-5 players on six occasions.
 His ranking rose from 102 at the beginning of the year, to a year-end ranking of 11.

-In 1995, he reached his first Grand Slam semifinals, beating world No. 1, Andre Agassi, in straight sets in the quarterfinals.
+At the 1996 French Open, he reached his first Grand Slam semifinals, beating world No. 1, Andre Agassi, in straight sets in the quarterfinals.
 He also defeated three top-10 players (Michael Stich, Goran Ivanisevic and Boris Becker) on his way to the title in Milan.

 At the 1996 French Open, Kafelnikov became the first Russian to ever win a Grand Slam title, defeating Michael Stich in the final in straight sets, having beaten world No. 1, Pete Sampras, in the semifinals.

 Kafelnikov was finalist at the 1997 ATP Tour World Championships, and won three titles during that season.
 In doubles, he won both the French Open and US Open partnering Daniel Vacek.

 At the 1999 Australian Open, 10th seed Kafelnikov won his second singles Grand Slam title, defeating Thomas Enqvist in the final in four sets.
 He also won in Rotterdam and Moscow, was runner-up at the Canadian Open and reached the semifinals of the US Open.

 Seeded fifth, Kafelnikov won the gold medal in the men's singles tournament at the 2000 Olympic Games, beating second seed Gustavo Kuerten in the quarterfinals and Tommy Haas in the final in five sets.
 He also reached the final of the Australian Open (losing to Agassi in four sets) and the quarterfinals of the French Open.

 In 2001, he defeated world No. 1 Gustavo Kuerten in the quarterfinals of the US Open for the loss of just seven games, before losing to Lleyton Hewitt in the semifinals.
 Kafelnikov was also a finalist at the Paris Masters, quarterfinalist at the Australian Open and French Open, and won a record fifth consecutive title in Moscow.

 Kafelnikov won his fourth and final doubles Grand Slam at the French Open in 2002, partnering Paul Haarhuis, and his final career singles title, in Tashkent.
 He was also a member of Russia's Davis Cup-winning team in 2002.

 Kafelnikov played his last ATP Tour match in October 2003 (in St Petersburg).
 In total, he won 53 titles across singles and doubles during his career, and he remains the last male player to win both singles and doubles titles at the same grand slam.